jeddy3/stylelint-scales/lib/rules/font-family/README.md

  *             This font-family */
 ```

-This rule validates all found fonts declared.
+This rule validates all found fonts declared, and allows `inherit` as a value.

 ## Options